mveteanu/CodeAvenger/_posts/2017-01-11-Manually-code-your-technical-documentation.md

 Reference documentation
 -----------------------

 Reference documentation should be generated automatically from code as part of the regular build cycle.
-We’ll cover more about this in a future article.
+Weâ€™ll cover more about this in a future article.

 Static documentation